matya/download-docker-image/README.md

       -I|--insecure               Use http instead of https protocol when not using official registry -p|--progress               Show download progress bar
       -q|--quiet                  Only minimal output
+      -a|--auth-file              Credentials for non-public registry images.
+Defaults to ~/.docker/config.json -A|--auth-env               Environment variable name holding the base64 encoded user:pass.
+      -c|--credentials            The base64 encoded user:pass.
+NOT RECOMMENDED!
+MAY LEAK!
       --force                     Overwrite output file if it exists

  Note:
+  - If [:tag] is omitted it defaults to :latest.
+Please use explicit tags where possible.
   - use http_proxy and https_proxy variables to download behind firewall.
 See your curl's man page
   - load and output as tar requires tar binary present in path
   - load requires docker binary present in path
   - Required binaries: curl, jq, awk, sha256sum, cut, tr (must be present in PATH or CWD)
+  - Precendence of auth: --credentials, --auth-env, --auth-file, defaults.

 ```